Matrix De Rham complex and quantum A-infinity algebras

-As another consequence of the established relation of non-commutative BV-formalism with super-invariant matrix integration, I prove, in particular, an analogue of Morita equivalence for non-commutative BV-formalism and construct from solutions of the non-commutative BV-equations corresponding to vector space with scalar product $(V,l)$, the solutions corresponding to the vector spaces $(V\otimes gl(k|\widetilde{k} ),l\otimes tr)$ and $(V\otimes q(N),l\otimes otr)$.
+As another consequence of the relation of non-commutative BV-formalism with super-invariant matrix integration, I prove an analogue of Morita equivalence for non-commutative BV-formalism and construct from solutions of the non-commutative BV-equations corresponding to vector space with scalar product $(V,l)$, the new solutions corresponding to the vector spaces $ (V\otimes gl(k|\widetilde{k}),l\otimes tr)$ and $(V\otimes q(N),l\otimes otr) $.

-The integrals of (\ref{lagrr1}), and their odd dimensional counterparts (\ref {lagrr2}), are the higher dimensional generalisations of the Witten-Kontsevich matrix Airy function.
-The case of the matrix Airy function corresponds to the simplest zero dimensional solution, associated with the algebra generated by the identity element: $e\cdot e=e$.
-It is remarkable that in order to write down the higher dimensional generalisation, I had to use the language of supersymmetry and in particular to use the quadratic term depending on odd parameters and replace the traces by their odd analogs, the odd traces on Bernstein-Leites algebras $q(N)$.
+The integrals of (\ref{lagrr1}), and their odd dimensional counterparts (\ref {lagrr2}), are the higher dimensional generalisations of the matrix Airy function.
+The case of the matrix Airy function corresponds to the simplest, zero-dimensional, solution, associated with the algebra generated by the identity element: $e\cdot e=e$.